metaslim/challenge/README.md

 # Simple Code Challenge

-Currently this app is using Go internal library (encoding/json) which use reflection.
-In the future json file parsing can be improved by using https://github.com/mailru/easyjson (without reflection).
+Currently this app is using Go internal library (encoding/json) which uses reflection.
+This can be improved by using library which does not use reflection such as easyjson (https://github.com/mailru/easyjson).

 ## Setting up locally